Bhoopali: Pakad and chalan

 Note: Normally written swaras (individual notes) indicate the middle octave.
 A swara immediately followed by 1 indicates the mandra saptak (lower octave) and ' indicates the taar saptak (higher octave).

 A few movements in Bhopali are important to note.
 There is typically a slide when descending between Sa and Dha, as well as between Pa and Ga.
-These slides parallel each other and can be used to create a symmetry about how the Swaras are developed.
+These slides parallel each other and can be used to create symmetry about how the Swaras are developed.
 Also, many performers will bring out the Kalyan flavor of Bhopali by using abhasi of the notes Shuddha Ni and Tivra Ma.
-That is to say, these notes are only vaguely suggested in passing ornaments, not actually sung for long enough for the Swara to become a clear part of the Raga.
+That is to say, these notes are only vaguely suggested in passing ornaments, not actually sung for long enough for the Swara to become a clear part of the raga.
 Some examples would be: